emberjs/ember.js/guides/11-glossary.md

 internally to represent the program it is compiling.

-An IR differs from an [AST](#abstract-syntax-tree) primarily in that it more closely resembles the final compiled output, where an AST more closely represents the source code as typed by the developer.
+An IR differs from an [AST](#abstract-syntax-tree) primarily in that it more closely resembles the final compiled output, whereas an AST more closely represents the source code as typed by the developer.

 In Glimmer, the compiler transforms Handlebars AST into a Glimmer IR.
 The IR